-It’s a relationship between the frame-rate and shutter speed that introduces just the right amount of motion blur so the recording appears similar to human vision.
+It’s a relationship between the frame rate and shutter speed that introduces just the right amount of motion blur so the recording appears like human vision.

 The 180-degree rule states that the shutter speed should be double your frame rate.
 So, if you are shooting at 30fps the shutter speed is 1/60.